 If you still have to pay some council tax after your Council Tax Support has been awarded our Council Tax Support Exceptional Hardship Fund can help cover the shortfall.
 It's a cash limited fund and the awards aren't a payment of the main Council Tax Support scheme.

 - why you need the extra help

 - copies of any documents or other information you think may help us to decide

 Return completed application forms to Revenues and Benefits, Plymouth City Council, PO Box 293, Plymouth PL5 9BZ.

 How we make our decision

-A panel will consider your application.
-We may need to talk to you in person to make sure we fully understand your financial hardship so that your application gets equal consideration with others we've received.
+We'll look at your circumstances and we may need to talk to you in person to make sure we fully understand your financial hardship.
+We do this to make sure your application gets equal consideration with others we've received.

 How much you can claim

 The amount of exceptional hardship payments you receive is based on your financial and family circumstances and how urgent your claim is compared to others we receive.
 Each application is dealt with individually and we may only give you help for a short time to cover any temporary difficulties you've got paying your council tax.